-COLERE started from the refusal to let European institutions lead conversations about decoloniality.
-The same countries who built their empire through exploitation are trying to become protagonists on how to free the rest of the world.
-The same institutions operate on old structures that maintain the same power dynamics, which keep themselves in control, while utilizing tokenist strategies to camouflage their intentions and propagate a false sense of inclusivity.
+COLERE started from the refusal to accept European institutions as protagonists of conversations about decoloniality.
+Such countries built their empires through exploitation, and their institutions operate on old structures that maintain the same power dynamics.
+They keep themselves in control while utilizing tokenist strategies to camouflage their intentions and propagate a false sense of inclusivity.